UMich-CURLY/minicheetah-sensorsuite/README.md

 ***(Extra points)***
 Not an eyesore (hopefully).
+<br><br>
+## Overview
+This sensor suite was designed to house and protect an NVIDIA Jetson Xavier as well as a vision system.
+Our suite will accept either the Intel D435i depth camera or L515 LiDAR.
+Additional components such as network switches may be mounted at the rear via tape.
+2 cargo straps are run through the sensor suite frame to secure a [Krisdonia portable battery](https://www.amazon.com/Krisdonia-Portable-TSA-Approved-25000mAh-Smartphone/dp/B074PQBRJV/ref=pd_bxgy_3/145-9030221-8924019?_encoding=UTF8&pd_rd_i=B074PQBRJV&pd_rd_r=2784de7f-2ee9-4e7e-a4bc-77ea9417cde1&pd_rd_w=JQHPX&pd_rd_wg=A5wtw&pf_rd_p=ce6c479b-ef53-49a6-845b-bbbf35c28dd3&pf_rd_r=4B2XVXJKFZKAB6JSTR0R&psc=1&refRID=4B2XVXJKFZKAB6JSTR0R) to the underside of the Minicheetah.
+<br><br>
 ## Printed Components
 STL files found under /stl <br>
 Support material is unnecessary for any part besides MkV-002u3<br>
-3-4 perimeter layers minimum, 30-40% infill, 0.2mm layer height
+3-4 perimeter layers minimum, 30-40% infill, 0.2mm layer height<br>
+Any 3D printer filament such as PLA, PETG, ABS will work

 | Name                        | Description                 |